hofmannedv/debian-package/packaging.md

 Being responsible for a machine means taking care of the hardware as well as the software components.
-As seen in everyday life as a system administrator it is much better to install software as a software package rather than a source file.
+As seen in everyday life as a system administrator it is much better to install software as a software package rather than a bunch of source files.
 This reduces the costs to properly maintain the system.

-Packages that are available from your distributor are validated and overseen by a package maintainer.
+Packages that are available from your preferred distributor are validated and overseen by a package maintainer.
 He tested the software, and assures that it fits to the other software packages available in the distribution.
 Furthermore, the package is signed with a GPG key from the package maintainer.
 This guarantees the integrity of the package and shows you that the package is a trusted source.